RCOM363/health-record-api/README.md

 # Health Record API

-A simple CRUD API with Redis caching, RabbitMQ Queue, Websocket and Server Sent Events
+A simple CRUD API with Redis caching, RabbitMQ Queuing, Message broadcasting using Websocket and Server Sent Events

 ## Built with